 What did we ever do without wedding websites?
-That’s a serious question from your friendly neighborhood invitation misplacer.
-Did we just spend boatloads on invitation enclosures?
+That’s a serious question from your friendly neighborhood wedding planner who knows just how many guests will misplace their invites (hint: a lot).
+Did folks just spend boatloads on invitation enclosures?
+(I think yes).
 Or hope that our parents/spouses/friends knew where the couple was registered?
-In any case, I’m glad we have them now, because there’s a ninety-nine percent chance I’ll be the person looking up the ceremony location while driving to the ceremony, five minutes late.
+(I think your mom had to tell everyone for you.)
+In any case, I’m glad we have them now, because there’s a solid chance there will be 5-10% of your guests who need to look up the ceremony location while driving to the ceremony.

 But wedding websites are relatively new in the scheme of things.
-Heck, the aunties don’t even have an opinion on how they should be done (cherish that).
+Heck, your grandma doesn’t even have an opinion on how they should be done (cherish that, run with it).
 So how do you know what’s appropriate to include and what’s not?
-What is the proper etiquette for them?
-Today we’ve partnered up with Squarespace, providers of modern, fresh, easy-to-customize wedding websites, to answer just that.
+What is the proper etiquette for your wedding website?
+Today we’ve partnered up with Squarespace, our go-to provider of modern, fresh, easy-to-customize wedding websites (and all the websites), to answer just that.

 I used to think it was self-serving to include a paragraph about yourself, your partner, and how you met on your wedding website.
 Isn’t that common knowledge?
-Then I went to a family wedding where I’d only met the bride once, and as all the casual references to her relationship with my cousin and their history together went flying right over my head, I suddenly wished I knew more about her.
+Then I went to a wedding where I’d only met the groom once in passing, and as all the casual references to his relationship with my friend and their history together went flying right over my head, I suddenly wished I knew more about him.
 So if you’re inviting anyone who only knows half the couple, or has only met either of you a handful of times, add in a little personal history to help your guests prepare themselves for the wedding.
 It’s actually very considerate to let them brush up on their knowledge, so no one feels like they’re losing at Couple Trivia when they mingle with other guests.

 You want your guests to walk away from your wedding website feeling like they have all the information they need to not screw up (e.g., to not be late, at the wrong place, wearing a tuxedo when they should be wearing shorts).
 But there’s a fine line between “I got this!” and “They want me to do what?!”
 For example, if you’re having a casual outdoor wedding, it’s perfectly acceptable to let your guests know that it’s a casual dress code, and that the ground will be soft.
 You can even make suggestions for what kind of attire will best survive the elements.
 But you can’t tell people what to wear.
 For example: